ajitrajasekharan/JPTDP_wrapper/README.md

 * then execute run_server.sh to expose tagging as a simple HTTP service

-Confirm installation works by

-$ wget -O POS "http://127.0.0.1:8073/John flew from New York to Rio De Janiro"

-## Optional server wrapper with text cleaning and simple phrase gen
+## Optional server wrapper with text cleaning and simple phrase gen (this is required unsupervised NER)

 * Installation